AlexRoub/Cards/README.md

 In the response of this endpoint you will see all the information of the newly created card, along with id, status and creation date.
 Null values are not visible in the final response.

-_**Note**_: There is an option to see the H2 DB schema and data via http://localhost:8080/h2-console endpoint.
+> There is an option to see the H2 DB schema and data via http://localhost:8080/h2-console endpoint.
-As JDBC url, use **jdbc:h2:mem:cardsdb** with the predefined configuration.
-Keep in mind, that in each restart of the application, the previously inserted data will be lost.
+> As JDBC url, use **jdbc:h2:mem:cardsdb** with the predefined configuration.
+Keep in mind, that
+> in each restart of the application, the previously inserted data will be lost.

 In order to get the information of this singe card, we can use the below curl: